 - Over-the-counter (OTC) medications.
 Various pain medications are available at stores for purchase without a doctor’s prescription.
 Most of these OTC medications work by reducing inflammation in the body or preventing pain signals from reaching the brain.
 Common OTC medications that may help reduce upper back pain include aspirin (e.g. Bayer or Bufferin), ibuprofen (e.g. Advil or Motrin), naproxen (e.g. Aleve or Naprosyn), and acetaminophen (e.g. Tylenol).
 Even though these medications do not require a prescription, it is important to read and follow the directions on the label to avoid serious side effects.

-Sometimes trial and error are needed to find which treatment or combination of treatments work best for a specific type of upper back pain.
+Sometimes trial and error are needed to find which treatment or combination of treatments works best for a specific type of upper back pain.

 Lifestyle Changes to Reduce Upper Back Pain

 Some risk factors from daily routines are known to increase the risk of back pain.
 Making one or more of the following lifestyle changes could help reduce the risk of developing upper back pain:

 - Exercise and stay active.
 Going for regular walks or hikes, participating in noncontact sports, strength training, and stretching can all be beneficial for conditioning the upper back.
 Keeping the back strong and flexible helps maintain spinal function and reduces the risk of developing pain.
 If trying to transition from a sedentary lifestyle to a more active one, start slowly, and gradually build up endurance.